-The church of Santa Maria dell' Anima (St Mary of the Souls), which is the national church of the Germans, was consecrated in 1543.
+The church of Santa Maria dell' Anima, which is the national church of the Germans, was consecrated in 1543.
 The sculpture of the Madonna Between Two Souls in Purgatory, above the main door, is a copy of work attributed to Andrea Sansovino (c.
 1467-1529); the original is kept in the sacristy.
+The inscription on the facade proclaims: TEMPLVM · BEATE · MARIE · DE · ANIMA · HOSPITALIS · TEVTONICORVM · M · D · XIIII(Temple of the Blessed Mary of the soul and of the hospice of the Germans 1514).

 The church's campanile (bell tower), with its poly-chromatic spire, is one of the most striking in Rome.
 It was designed by Sansovino and is crowned with a bronze double-headed eagle, the symbol of the Hapsburg Empire.
 The latter was added in the 19th century.

-The interior of Santa Maria dell' Anima takes the form of a style of church known as a Hallenkirche (the aisles are the same height as the nave).
+The interior of Santa Maria dell' Anima takes the form of a style of church known as a Hallenkirche, where the aisles are the same height as the nave.

 In the first two chapels, on either side of the church, are two fine paintings by Carlo Saraceni (1579-1620), a Venetian artist who worked most of his life in Rome.